LOWEST price! nation

 Brief History of Polarizers

-Before diving deeper, it’s helpful to recall what polarized light is.
-Light is essentially an electromagnetic wave that can vibrate in multiple planes.
-However, polarized light vibrates primarily in one plane or orientation.
-To break it down:
+Sinlight is essentially an electromagnetic wave that can vibrate in multiple direction.
+However, polarized light vibrates primarily in one direction.

 • Unpolarized light:

-A beam of light where the electric field oscillates in all possible angles perpendicular to the direction of travel.
+A beam of light, electric field vibrates at all possible angles perpendicular to the direction of propagation.

 • Linearly polarized light:

-The electric field vibrates in just one direction, a phenomenon created by passing unpolarized light through a polarizer film.
+The electric field vibrates in only one direction, which is a phenomenon produced when unpolarized light passes through a polarizing film.

-One of the hallmark benefits of using polarizers is the ability to reduce reflections and glare, since reflected light can often become partially polarized.
-By strategically orienting a polarizing filter, you can selectively block or transmit certain polarized reflections, which is why polarizers are extensively used in photography, sunglasses, and specialized laboratory applications.
+One of advantages of using a polarizing filter is the reduction of reflections and glare.
+You can selectively block or transmit certain polarized reflections, which is why polarizers are widely used in photography, sunglasses, and laboratory applications.

 Types of Polarizer Films: Iodine vs. Dye-Based